See the types of dimmer switches including what it is, how it works, the different lighting functions, light switch designs, and suitable bulb types.

 The electrical current that flows through the light fixture is lowered.
 Remember that the on-and-off energy flow or switching phase is regulated by your home’s alternating current (AC).

-Dimmer Switch Functions
+Dimmer Functions

 Dimming a single light bulb allows you to save up to 98% of your electricity.
 You will also notice a significant reduction in your power costs.

 The oldest known dimmer switches had merely on and off functions.
-Dimmer switches, however, have become more revolutionary in terms of features, design, and appearance as technology has advanced.
+These switches, however, have become more revolutionary in terms of features, design, and appearance as technology has advanced.
 Furthermore, they are far more energy-efficient than standard electrical switches.

 They are best controlled by sliding up and down a lever, as aforementioned.
 A knob is sometimes employed to integrate a much easier mechanism.